lbnl-cybersecurity/secpriv-hugo-source/content/project/resilience.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["network","fault tolerance","scientific computing","secure systems"]
+tags = ["network","fault tolerance","research cyberinfrastructure","secure systems"]

 # Project summary to display on homepage.
 summary = "This project focused on mapping and analyzing the qualities of resilient networks by investigating components of redundancy, diversity, quality of service, etc...
 The project's goal is to be able to quantify and compare the resilience of networks in a scientifically meaningful way.
 This project was led at LBNL by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/)."